FuelLabs/fuel-specs/specs/vm/instruction_set.md

 - `tx.outputs[$rC].recipient = MEM[$rA, 32]`
 - `tx.outputs[$rC].amount = $rD`

-This modifies the `balanceRoot` field of the appropriate output(s).
+This modifies the `balanceRoot` field of the appropriate output.
-MessageID is added to the `OutputMessage` merkle tree as part of block header.
+`messageID` is added to the `OutputMessage` Merkle tree as part of block header.

-Append messageID to the global list of `OutputMessage`, modifying `OutputMessagesRoot`:
+Append `messageID` to the global list of `OutputMessage`, modifying `OutputMessagesRoot`.

 ### SRW: State read word